C-Loftus/C-Loftus.github.io/content/writings/linux-accessibility.md

 ### Distributions

 In the past, I have used Linux Mint, Arch Linux, Ubuntu, Fedora, Debian, and Void Linux.
 Once you get enough experience, the most important difference is software packaging.
 As a result, I have to say that Fedora or Ubuntu are the best choices if you are concerned about accessibility.
 I think it is very important to have a distribution that is well supported and generally popular.
 Configuring files through the terminal tends to be rather cumbersome through voice and alternative distributions like NixOS don't work out of the box with Talon.
-Even if some of these problems are more so just annoyances and can be easily fixed, I believe the goal with accessibility is to have as few of these annoyances as possible and have a maximally stable system.
+Even if some of these problems are moreso just annoyances and can be easily fixed, I believe the goal with accessibility is to have as few of these annoyances as possible and have a maximally stable system.
 This reduces any chance that your accessibility software will fail and you will be forced to find a solution yourself.

 <!-- ### Window Managers
 Contrary to the popular belief of beginners on Linux, your distribution does not determine your window manager.
 Once again, I think that stability is important when choosing your window manager.
 However at the same time, I believe that it is extremely important to choose a window manager or a desktop environment that can be easily controlled through keyboard commands.
 This makes it much easier to create custom behavior through talon   scripts.